 Some futures contracts call for physical delivery of the asset, while others are settled in cash.
-In general, most investors trade futures contracts to hedge risk and speculate, not to all futures contracts are cash settled and end without the actual physical delivery of any commodity.
+In general, most investors trade futures contracts to hedge risk and speculate, not to exchange physical commodities - that's the primary activity of the cash/spot market.
+Nearly all futures contracts are cash settled and end without the actual physical delivery of any commodity.